 The National Archives Museum, home to the Declaration of Independence, Constitution, and Bill of Rights, is open to the public for free.
 Advance tickets can be reserved online up to 30 days in advance for a $1 fee per ticket.

 The National Gallery of Art and Sculpture Garden is open to the public.
 Admission is free, and additional information is available online or via phone at 202-842-6997.

 The Kennedy Center, which features performing arts and exhibits, is open to the public for free tours.
 Tickets can be obtained on their website.

-The United States Holocaust Memorial and Museum has reopened and timed tickets are available on their website.
+The United States Holocaust Memorial and Museum is open and free timed tickets are available on their website.